Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Meaning of and the Role of the Hamiltonian Constraint

-\section{The Meaning of $\lambda$ and the Role of the Hamiltonian Constraint}
+\section{The Meaning of \boldmath{$\lambda$} and the Role of the Hamiltonian Constraint}

-In this section, I discuss the meaning of the time (evolution) parameter $\lambda$ as related to the choice of expressing the \textit{Hamiltonian constraint } of a reparametrization-invariant system based on first-order homogeneous Lagrangians in the velocities.
-Up to my best knowledge, the general \textit{functional form of the first-order homogeneous Lagrangians } in $n$-dimensional space-time is not fully understood yet \cite{VGG2002Varna,Rund1966,Rivas2001}.
-Never the less, since any motion of an object can be viewed either in a co-moving frame, where the object is practically at rest and thus moving only through time while all the other coordinates are then irrelevant, or one can employ curvilinear coordinates where the motion is only along one of the spatial coordinates; that is, the motion is along its trajectory coordinate while all other spacial curvilinear coordinates are fixed.
-In this respect, the following sections still bear significant physical content and the results are valid in the general context as seen in the Appendix section \ref{Appendix} for the case of the relativistic particle; however, I prefer the main exposition below to be without the unnecessary clutter of multi-dimensional notations.
+In this section, we discuss the meaning of the time (evolution) parameter $\lambda$ as related to the choice of expressing the Hamiltonian constraint of a reparametrization-invariant system based on first-order homogeneous Lagrangians in the velocities.
+Up to our best knowledge, the general functional form of the first-order homogeneous Lagrangians in $n$-dimensional space-time is not fully understood yet \cite{VGG2002Varna,Rund1966,Rivas2001}.
+Nevertheless, since any motion of an object can be viewed either in a co-moving frame, where the object is practically at rest and thus moving only through time while all the other coordinates are then irrelevant, or one can employ curvilinear coordinates where the motion is only along one of the spatial coordinates; that is, the motion is along its trajectory coordinate while all other spacial curvilinear coordinates are fixed.

+In this respect, the following sections still bear significant physical content and the results are valid in the general context as seen in Appendix \ref{Appendix} for the case of the relativistic particle; however, we prefer the main exposition below to be without the unnecessary clutter of multi-dimensional notations.